Zokrates/ZoKrates/zokrates_book/src/rng_tutorial.md

 between 0 and 2<sup>32</sup>-1).
 As you have seen above, you specify these numbers using the `-a` command line parameter.
 The total number of input bits is *32 &times; 16 = 512*.

-The input is `private`, meaning it will not be part of the output.
+The input is `private`, meaning it will not be revealed to the verifier.
 This will be relevant later when we actually create zero knowledge proofs.

 The output is `u32[8]`, a *32 &times; 8 = 256* bit value.